base9-theme/base9-theme.github.io/src/assets/about.md

 try its best to display the best color without overriding it.
 (This is not implemented yet)

-## How to implement base9 color theme for your favorate program
+## How to implement base9 color theme for your favorite program

 ### Choose colors consistent with the rest of base9 ecosystem
 In order to have consistent theme across different programs using base9,